The Habit of Bible Study

 And for years, I always thought when you worked out, you were building muscles.
 Then I found out as I read some medical science behind it, I found out that working out actually tears down your muscles.
 Did you know that medical science teaches us this, that working out does not actually build muscle.
 It breaks it down.
 When you lift weights, you put stress on your muscles, creating tiny tears in the fibers.

 It often tears you down at first.
 It often points out the things you need to repent of and change.
-And sometimes we can't handle but just a small dose I got Lord.
+And sometimes we can't handle just a small dose.
+I got it, Lord.
 And we start thinking, I got it, I got it.
-No, you don't got to do nothing.
+No, you don't have to do nothing.

 You got to yield it to the Lord.
 You got to bring it to the cross because it's during rest.
 It's during the time when you're allowing rest and sleep and you're allowing the nourishment of a good diet.
 That's what builds up your spiritual muscles.
 But often he has to tear down our old ways of thinking.